hpcugent/hanythingondemand/docs/Connecting_to_web_UIs.rst

 Connecting to web user interfaces
 =================================

-To connect to web user interfaces (UIs) that are available for a running HOD cluster, you need to follows these steps:
+To connect to web user interfaces (UIs) that are available for a running HOD cluster, you need to follow these steps:

-1. Set up an SSH tunnel to the head node of your HOD cluster (see :ref:`setting_up_ssh_tunnel`)
+1. Set up an SSH tunnel to the head node of your HOD cluster (see :ref:`ssh_tunnel`)
 2. Configure your browser to use the SSH tunnel as a SOCKS proxy (see :ref:`browser_proxy_configuration`)
 3. Point your browser to ``http://localhost:<port>`` (see :ref:`web_ui_ports`)